Mikhail2786/personal-portfolio/README.md

 - As a user i want the *ABOUT ME page* to tell me who the creator is as well as their journey.
 I also would like to see a image of the creator to help me get an understanding of who they are.

-As a user i want to see the *PORTFOLIO page* display the work of the creator along with a description and, be able visit it websites/applications via a link once the creator and created such work.
+- As a user i want to see the *PORTFOLIO page* display the work of the creator along with a description and, be able visit it websites/applications via a link once the creator and created such work.

-As a potential client or collaborator i want to be able to contact the creator either by email which should be visible on the  *CONTACT ME page* or to contact the creator via a contact form.
+- As a potential client or collaborator i want to be able to contact the creator either by email which should be visible on the  *CONTACT ME page* or to contact the creator via a contact form.

 ## Technology
+- Balsmiq
+I have used Balsamiq to create my mockups to help me get a visual understanding of what i want my portfolio to look like across allpages.

+- Wireframe
+My Mockups(wireframes) were done using Balsmiq for a simple look so i can focus more on the layout and design rather than the finer details such as colour, font and specific images.
+I have done a mockup for each screen size the responsive look for my website.

+Please see each links below.

-### Wireframe
+### Wireframes

 - [Home page Desktop](https://github.com/Mikhail2786/personal-portfolio/blob/master/wireframes/home-page-desktop.png)
 - [Home page Mobile and Tablet](https://github.com/Mikhail2786/personal-portfolio/blob/master/wireframes/home-page-mobile-and-tablet.png)